The third post in my “Leadership Recap” series…

 If I describe the Gold, you can figure out what Silver and Bronze might be.
 Certainly a very rich set as well, all excellent.
 Just, not Gold.

 This is Gold:

 - Ahead of the game, a few or more steps than anybody else.
-A bad reader thinks that this Gold leader is in a different planet.
-But the Gold leader is not; simply sees this planet from a different angle.
+A bad reader thinks that this Gold leader is on a different planet.
+But the Gold leader is not; he/she simply sees this planet from a different angle.
 An angle that not many people see.
 This is visioning at its best, not dreaming.
 He/she is also not entirely apologetic about this.

 - Imagination at work, which needs some (often irritating sounding) detachment from daily life; even if that daily life sucks the Gold leader into factual problem solving.
 Even a crisis that is in the process of being addressed, by no means solved, elicits in the Gold leader the thinking of how to avoid a new one, or different one, which annoys people trying to solve the crisis of the day.

-- The Gold leader refuses to obey to the ‘one thing at a time’ rule.
+- The Gold leader refuses to obey the ‘one thing at a time’ rule.
 For the Gold leader, sequential stuff is overrated.

 - The Gold leader refuses to see ‘focus’ as something you see through a tiny hole.
 Focus is often confused with determination.
 The Gold leader is focused but has more than one target to focus on.
 He or she particularly likes people who can have a broad vision and a good helicopter view, and then can focus.
 Which confuses some.

 - The Gold leader thinks legacy, even when nobody expects that he or she thinks legacy, not yet.
 It’s mainly not personal or ego legacy, but thinking about the building that is being built.
 Sometimes nobody seems to see the walls.
 Gold leaders do.